 - You were not advised of your constitutional rights.

-A common example in Los Angeles County includes a situation where you agreed to a plea bargain, and find out later it could impact your immigration status and get you deported.
+A common example in Los Angeles County involves a situation where you agreed to a plea bargain and later find out it could impact your immigration status, potentially leading to deportation.

-If you believe any of these above mentioned causes apply to your situation, you should consult with a Los Angeles criminal defense lawyer at our law firm to closely review the details.
-It's important to understand this process is not easily achieved without skilled legal representation.
+If you believe any of the above-mentioned causes apply to your situation, it's crucial to consult with a Los Angeles criminal defense lawyer at our firm.
+Skilled legal representation is essential in navigating this complex process.

 What If The Court Grants My Motion to Withdraw Plea?

-If the court grants your motion of withdrawal of plea, it means your criminal case is put in the same position it was prior to the guilty plea.
-What does that mean exactly?
-This means you will have the right to proceed to trial or you could enter a new plea bargain that might be a more favorable outcome.
+If the court grants your motion for withdrawal of plea, it means your criminal case is put in the same position it was prior to the guilty plea.
+This opens up new possibilities-you will have the right to proceed to trial, or you could enter into a new plea bargain that might result in a more favorable outcome.

 Withdrawing Your Plea Legal Process

 In general, you can use a motion to withdraw your plea BEFORE you are sentenced, or up to 6 months after sentencing, if it's a probationary sentence.
-If you decide you want to withdraw your guilty plea, a motion of withdrawal of plea has to be prepared by your criminal defense lawyer and filed with the court.
+If you decide to withdraw your guilty plea, your criminal defense lawyer must prepare and file a motion to withdraw the plea with the court.

 A motion of withdrawal of plea can be made at any time before you are sentenced, or within six months of the entry of judgment.
 Once a motion to withdraw plea has been filed, your lawyer will work to build a strong case to show the court you entered a plea without fully understanding the conditions of the plea.